 Alwin Wei, co-founder and CMO of SEOAnt, recommends acknowledging that you may have been too pushy to reconnect with the prospect.

 “We send a personalized email empathizing with the prospect and acknowledge that we may have spammed them and failed to provide any tangible value.
 In addition to this, we also provide a 30-day free trial in the email.
-This approach led to converting 45% of the leads that ghosted us as it allowed them to try our app and helped us regain their trust,” he says.
+This approach converted 45% of ghosted leads by letting them try the app and rebuilding trust.” he says.

 Nebojsa Savicic, Co-founder of Plainly, sends a personalized video in which he asks the prospect if they have any dilemmas, doubts, or specific questions about what the product does.

 “This approach works 9/10 times because it allows them to see what the tool does, and it makes them feel special.
-Plus, it’s very easy for the prospect to see that I genuinely care for them in a video than in an email where I'll just have to copy-paste and replace the [NAME] field,” he says.
+Plus, a video makes it easier for the prospect to see that I genuinely care for them compared to an email where I copy-paste and replace the [NAME] field.” he says.

 4. Simplify the options